atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

 [[§407.2]({{ site.baseurl }}/ada/#ada-407_2)]

-![Elevator landing showing hall signals located 72" min. high measured to centerline and call buttons with clear floor space and located within reach range measured to centerline.
-Details show hall signal visible indicators 2 ½" high min, call buttons ¾" min. in diameter (smallest dimension) that are raised and flush.
-Hoistway sign detail show number 2" high min and raised 1/32" with a 3/8" min. separation from braille below and raised borders.
+![Elevator landing showing hall signals located 72 inches minimum high measured to centerline and call buttons with clear floor space and located within reach range measured to centerline.
+Details show hall signal visible indicators 2 ½ inches high min, call buttons ¾ inches minimum in diameter (smallest dimension) that are raised and flush.
+Hoistway sign detail show number 2 inches high minimum and raised 1/32 inches with a 3/8 inches minimum separation from braille below and raised borders.
 Notes: Hall Signals (§407.2.2) - Required at each hoistway (including elevators with only 2 stops); Indicate car arrival and travel direction (separate fixtures are not required to indicate direction); Visible indicators can be vertical or side-by-side;
 Visible from area of hall call button, including those in cars (1 in-car lantern is acceptable if visible from the hall call button); Audible
-signals: one (up)/ two (down) or annunciator; Frequency: 1500 Hz max.
-(300 -- 3,000 Hz verbal annunciator); Signal level: 10 dB min. above
-ambient, 80 dB max.
-Call Controls (§407.2.1) - ithin reach range, measured to centerline of highest operable part; compliant as operable part; Up button above down button; Visual indication of call registered and call answered; Raised from, or flush with, faceplate or, if provided, trim ring or ferrule.
-Hoistway Signs (§407.2.3) - Both jambs, 48" -- 60" AFF (measured to raised character baseline); Characters and symbols raised 1/32" min., sans serif; Compliance with other requirements in 703.2 for raised characters (upper case, style ,character proportion and spacing, stroke thickness, and line spacing);
+signals: one (up)/ two (down) or annunciator; Frequency: 1500 Hz maximum (300 to 3,000 Hz verbal annunciator); Signal level: 10 dB minimum above ambient, 80 dB maximum Call Controls (§407.2.1) - within reach range, measured to centerline of highest operable part; compliant as operable part; Up button above down button; Visual indication of call registered and call answered; Raised from, or flush with, faceplate or, if provided, trim ring or ferrule.
+Hoistway Signs (§407.2.3) - Both jambs, 48 inches to 60 inches AFF (measured to raised character baseline); Characters and symbols raised 1/32 inches minimum, sans serif; Compliance with other requirements in 703.2 for raised characters (upper case, style ,character proportion and spacing, stroke thickness, and line spacing);
 Grade II braille complying with 703.3 below raised characters; Tactile star with braille ("MA'IN'") required on both jambs at the main entry level]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl2.jpg){: .img-large}

 #### Elevator Door Requirements

 [[§407.3]({{ site.baseurl }}/ada/#ada-407_3)]

-![Timing distance shown measured 60" in front of farthest call button controlling car to centerline of hoistway door.
+![Timing distance shown measured 60 inches in front of farthest call button controlling car to centerline of hoistway door.
 Caption: Door and Signal Timing (§407.3.4) - Timing begins at audible and visible notification of car arrival based on when the signal becomes visible from the specified